southworks/CapsNet-CNTK/README.md

 ## TODO

+- Improve performance on CPU
 - Complete benchmarks
 - Capsule visualization
 - Improve the API
 - Try other datasets

-## Known issues

-- It currently works only on CPU due to CNTK lacks the matmul operation, we hope to fix this issue by the CNTK 2.4 using the new batchMatmul operation ( [#2817](https://github.com/Microsoft/CNTK/issues/2817)).